-Based in the alienation of digital proletarians, this system of accumulation is at once both expansive and personal, constituted by universal technical mediation in the most unremarkable activities as well as the most complex.
+The alienated basis of surplus-value accumulation is at once both expansive and personal in digital communication, constituted by universal technical mediation in the most unremarkable activities we engage online.
 Content producers are said to be in a poor position to resist their alienated activity.
-The interactions of users present a mystified impression of genuine participation, with no actually democratic participatory activity occurring on capitalist networks.
-While this is in some sense true, such an understanding leaves us with impoverished conceptions of alienation, alienated activity and technological change, underscored by any number of movements that push back against the intrusions of digital capital.
+The interactions of users present a mystified impression of genuine participation.
+Fuchs, for example, questions the participatory character of online activity, arguing that digital communication promotes the accumulation of capital, while users remain estranged from decisions concerning the operating of sites (2013).
+While this is patently correct, such an understanding leaves us with impoverished conceptions of alienation, alienated activity and technological change, underscored by any number of movements that push back against the intrusions of digital capital.
 Such protests are often characterized as trivial or aesthetic, and no doubt these types are common—concern with changes to Facebook users’ ‘timelines’ led to a number of protests immanent to the site, including a few hundred thousand account deletions.
-We should not, of course, confuse radical or transcendental demands with minor changes that capital can easily allow, nor with so-called ‘clicktivism’.
-Such moments ultimately affirm the power of capital online and, taken to the extreme, could be considered a form of collaboration with capital, as Noble’s work suggests.
-However, by ignoring user protests we displace the motive force of class struggle in favour of a perspective that highlights the relations of production in technological development.
+We should not, of course, confuse radical or transcendent demands with requests that capital can easily allow, nor with so-called ‘clicktivism’.
+Such protests ultimately affirm the power of capital online and, taken to the extreme, could be considered a form of collaboration with capital, as Noble’s work suggests.
+However, by ignoring user protests we displace the motive force of class struggle.
+When we do so, we run the risk of ossifying the relations of production in technological development, treating the power imbalance between capital and proletarians as universally determining.

 The recognition that user inputs and protests can influence development in a proactive way remains an important one.
-Returning to Feenberg, we can say that the failure to transform technology lies not with the technology itself, obviously, nor with capital, but with the left and its failure to better incorporate solidaristic and communistic technical imperatives in its demands and movements.
+Returning to Feenberg, we can say that the failure to transform technology lies neither with the technology itself nor with capital, but with the left and its failure to better incorporate solidaristic and communistic technical imperatives in its demands and movements.
+Were the social values inhered in technological development solidaristic in origin, non-alienated technological forms could emerge.
+These social values would not imply a repudiation of new technology but embrace non-capitalist technical codes (Dyer-Witheford 1999, 214 – 215 and Feenberg 1999, 222 - 225).
 It is, in short, a failure of organization, despite attempts at incorporating such values in digital communication.
-Fuchs and Sevignani (Fuchs and Sevignani 2013, 268; Fuchs 2011, 51; Fuchs 2013, 213 and 221), look toward communist digital architecture to facilitate the development of better technology, displacing recodifying potential from activity on capitalist-encoded social networks.
-Drawing from autonomist-feminist work on domestic labour in the 1970s and from the political economy of social networks, Laurel Ptak’s Wages for Facebook campaign has drawn attention to the social relationships through which Facebook functions and those which it, in turn, supports.
-In doing so, the campaign identifies the unique position users, as direct producers, hold in the online economy, and, therefore, their ability to disrupt its normal functioning.
+In absence of large-scale movements to recode technological futures, Fuchs and Sevignani (2013, 268; Fuchs 2011, 51; Fuchs 2013, 213 and 221), look toward communist digital architecture to facilitate the development of better technology.
+In doing so, however, they ignore the potential of user activity to recodify capitalist-encoding.

+Drawing from autonomist-feminist work on domestic labour in the 1970s and from the political economy of social networks, Laurel Ptak’s Wages for Facebook campaign (Ptak) has drawn attention to the social relationships through which Facebook functions and those which it, in turn, supports.
+The campaign identifies the unique position users, as direct producers, hold in the online economy and therefore their ability to disrupt its normal functioning.
 Ptak situates the recognition of such power within a greater praxis.
-Struggle against the valorization of users’ free labour may emerge a priori in the development of class solidarities (a perspective which highlights users’ class activities rather than architectural finality) and subsequent technological recodification.
+Struggle against the valorization of users’ free labour (power) may emerge a priori in the development of class solidarities (a perspective which highlights users’ class activities rather than architectural finality) and subsequent technological recodification.
 Ptak, in this way, points to possible disalienating activities through the crucible of class conflict.
 Exploitative in the Marxian sense, the expansion of free labour in the online economy generates its own contradictions, especially amongst a technologically-literate proletariat.

 Co-Development and Liberation: Estranged-Gravediggers Online